descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 ## Motivating examples

-In order to be able to identify such areas of improvement, we need to look at the reference implementation for function_ref.
+In order to be able to identify such areas of improvement, we need to look at the `reference implementation` [^functionref] for function_ref.
 This also requires that we, momentarily, add one constructor that provides direct access to its two pointers.
 This constructor serves the same purpose as the proposed static factory function named "construct_from_type_erased" in the previous solution.
 A constructor is instead used here to reduce the additional syntax in order to ensure we are making a fair comparison between the varying construction methods.

-The given
+### The given

 ```cpp
 template <class F> class function_ref;